krithick2006/premier-league-2023-24-players-analysis/README.md

 # Premier League 2023–24 Player Performance Analysis
-⚽** Premier League 2023–24 Player Performance Analysis**

-📌**Overview**
-An interactive data exploration and visualization of the Premier League 2023–24 season, focusing on key player statistics.
-The project uses engaging visualizations to highlight goal scoring, creativity, efficiency, positional workload, and ball progression.

-📊**Key Visualizations**

-🔥** Top 10 Goal Scorers**
-Shows the most prolific players in front of goal.

-🎯** Top 10 Assist Providers**
-Highlights the best playmakers and creators.

-📈**Highest Expected Goals (xG)**
-Identifies players with the most high-quality chances.

- **Goals by Age Category**
-Compares scoring contribution by age group.

-⏱** Minutes Played by Position**
-Analyzes workload distribution across positions.

-🚀**Progressive Passes, Carries & Runs**
-Reveals key players driving ball progression.

-🎯**Purpose**
-To combine statistics and visual storytelling to uncover trends and insights:

-Who were the most efficient scorers?

-Which age groups contributed the most?

-Which positions played the most minutes?

-Who advanced play most effectively?

-🛠** Tools & Libraries**
-Python – Data processing & analysis

-Pandas – Data manipulation

-Matplotlib / Seaborn – Static visualizations

-📌**Insights**
-Top scorers & assist leaders show clear dominance in attacking output.

-xG analysis reveals overperformers and underperformers.

-Younger players made significant goal contributions in certain teams.

-Midfielders logged high progressive actions, showing their role in transitions.

-✅** Conclusion**

-This project provides a multi-dimensional view of the Premier League 2023–24 season.
-By combining traditional stats with advanced metrics, it offers a complete perspective on player impact, creativity, and tactical roles.
-Perfect for football analysts, fans, and data enthusiasts alike.
+⚽ Premier League 2023–24 Player Performance Analysis
+📌 Overview
+This project provides a comprehensive data exploration and visualization of the 2023–24 Premier League season, focusing on player performance metrics.
+It highlights goal scoring, creativity, efficiency, positional workload, and ball progression through a series of clear and engaging visualizations.

+The analysis combines traditional stats like Goals and Assists with advanced metrics such as Expected Goals (xG) and Progressive Actions, giving a multi‑dimensional view of player impact.

+📊 Key Visualizations
+🔥 Top 10 Goal Scorers
+Displays the most prolific players in front of goal for the season.

+🎯 Top 10 Assist Providers
+Highlights the top creative players contributing the most assists.

+📈 Players with Highest Expected Goals (xG)
+Ranks players based on the quality of their scoring opportunities.

+👶👴 Goals by Age Category
+Compares goal contributions across different player age groups.

+⏱ Minutes Played by Position
+Shows the distribution of playing time across different positions.

+🚀 Progressive Passes, Carries & Runs
+Reveals players who most effectively progressed the ball during play.

+🎯 Project Objectives
+Identify standout performers of the season.

+Compare goal scoring vs. chance creation efficiency.

+Understand the role of age and experience in performance.

+Examine positional contributions to overall team play.

+Highlight ball progression trends across players.

+🛠 Tools & Libraries Used
+Python – Main analysis language

+Pandas – Data cleaning & manipulation

+Matplotlib – Static visualizations

+Seaborn – Enhanced statistical plots

+Plotly – Interactive visualizations (optional)

+NumPy – Numerical computations

+📌 Dataset
+Source: Premier League 2023–24 player statistics (publicly available).

+Contents: Player names, positions, minutes played, goals, assists, expected goals (xG), progressive passes, carries, and runs.

+Processing: Data cleaned, processed, and transformed before visualization.

+📈 Insights & Findings
+Top scorers demonstrated high consistency and efficiency in front of goal.

+Some players overperformed or underperformed their xG significantly.

+Younger players in some teams contributed heavily to goal scoring.

+Midfielders dominated progressive passing and carrying statistics.

+Defensive positions showed low variation in minutes compared to forwards.

+✅ Conclusion
+This project offers a holistic, data‑driven view of the 2023–24 Premier League season, showcasing:

+Who scored and created the most.

+How age and position affected performance.

+Which players contributed most in progressing the ball.

+The combination of visual storytelling and statistical analysis makes it valuable for:

+Football analysts

+Coaches & scouts

+Fans interested in in‑depth season performance trends

+Data visualization enthusiasts

 This project provides a multi-dimensional view of the Premier League 2023–24 season.
 By combining traditional stats with advanced metrics, it offers a complete perspective on player impact, creativity, and tactical roles.
 Perfect for football analysts, fans, and data enthusiasts alike.